Translate

 Games and PE:

-Children will need their PE kit in school all week however, PE is on a Tuesday and Thursday.
+Children will need their PE kit in school all week however, PE is on a Tuesday and Wednesday.
 Children MUST have P.E. kit to take part for health and safety reasons.
-Children with long hair must have it tied back for PE lessons and stud earrings must be covered with tape or removed.
+Children with long hair must have it tied back for PE lessons and stud earrings must be covered with tape that is brought from home or they will need to be removed.

-Kit: Trainers, white shirt, blue/black shorts, football/trainer socks.
+Kit: Trainers, white shirt, blue/black shorts, black trainers or pumps.

 In colder weather, a plain tracksuit may be worn outdoors for games.